Illinois / Rock Island County

 DMV Information

-Residents handle vehicle and licensing needs through the Illinois Secretary of State Driver Services Facility, conveniently accessible in Springfield.
-The DMV provides comprehensive online resources and support for all motor vehicle services.
+Residents of Coe handle vehicle services through the Illinois Secretary of State Driver Services Facility, conveniently located in Springfield.
+The state DMV provides driver licensing, vehicle registration, and other essential services both in person and online.
+Information and resources are easily accessible for new and existing residents.

 Illinois